danbz/aesthetic-programming/source/5-ObjectOrientation/Readme.md

 ```
 ## class

-To first work with object-oriented programming to construct objects, it is important to have a blueprint.
+To first construct objects in object-oriented programming, it is important to have a blueprint.
 A class specifies the structure of its objects' attributes and the possible behaviors/actions of its objects.
 Therefore, it is like a template and blueprint of things.

 To use the similar template that we had for a person object (You may refer to Tofu.js with the full source code), we have the followings: